DevExpress/devextreme-documentation/concepts/05 UI Components/List/45 End-User Interaction/01 Touch-Screen Gestures.md

     ---

 - **Pull Down to Refresh**
-This gesture refreshes data in the **List**.
+This gesture refreshes data in the List.
 To enable it, assign **true** to the [pullRefreshEnabled](/api-reference/10%20UI%20Widgets/dxList/1%20Configuration/pullRefreshEnabled.md '/Documentation/ApiReference/UI_Components/dxList/Configuration/#pullRefreshEnabled') property.

     ---
     ##### jQuery